Do your knees creak when you get out of bed? Does your back feel tight before your morning walk?

 Your body gives you important signals.
 Here's what to watch for:

-Normal: Gentle stretching sensation, warmth in muscles
+Normal sensations: Gentle stretching feeling, warmth in your muscles

-Stop immediately: Sharp pain, sudden discomfort, dizziness
+Stop immediately if you feel: Sharp pain, sudden discomfort, dizziness

 Common Mistakes That Slow Your Progress

 Rushing through warm-ups: Take your full 5 minutes.
 Quick warm-ups don't prepare your joints properly.
+I know mornings are busy, but this isn't the place to cut corners.

 Being too aggressive: Gentle movements work better than forcing stretches.
 Think "coax, don't force."
+You're warming up, not proving anything.

 Your Next Steps Start Tomorrow Morning